bodleian/image-processing/README.rst

     - If you want to process compressed TIFFs, compile it with libtiff support.
 In the makefile ``apps/make/Makefile-<OS>``, add ``-DKDU_INCLUDE_TIFF`` to CFLAGS and ``-ltiff`` to LIBS
 - `Pillow`_ prerequisites before pip install
     - May need some image packages installed before pip installation (may not need lcms2 depending on which TIFF formats you'll be processing)
-    - ``yum install lcms2 lcms2-devel libtiff libtiff-devel libjpeg libjpeg-devel``
+    - ``yum install lcms2 lcms2-devel libtiff libtiff-devel libjpeg libjpeg-devel openjpeg2``
+    - You may need to delete and recreate the venv for pillow to properly link to these packages
     - The virtual environment's python binary needs to match the Python.h used by GCC.
 If necessary, use ``export C_INCLUDE_PATH=/usr/local/include/python2.7/``
 - `Jpylyzer`_ prerequisites before pip install
     - Needs a relatively recent pip version to install - it fails on 1.4.